 For the first leg of my journey (Düsseldorf to Singapore), I travelled on and reviewed Singapore Airlines brand new A350 plane.

-Singapore Airlines A330 aircraft features their regional Business Class product.
-Unlike SQ’s flagship A350, A380 and Boeing 777 aircraft which feature fully-flat bed Business Class seats with direct aisle access from every seat, the SQ A330 Business Class cabin features a 2-2-2 layout, with angled flat seats rather than fully-flat beds.
+Singapore Airlines A330 aircraft features its regional Business Class product.
+Unlike SQ’s flagship A350, A380, and Boeing 777 aircraft, which feature fully flat bed Business Class seats with direct aisle access from every seat, the SQ A330 Business Class cabin features a 2-2-2 layout, with angled flat seats rather than fully flat beds.
 The experience was excellent and the flight was only 1 hour and 40 minutes (beats British Airways Club Europe by miles!).

 Singapore Airlines features in my best 10 best airlines for longhaul Business Class.